proximamit/KT25/generator_expressions/docs/generator_expressions_note1.md

 - **generator expressions** are highly memory efficient for large datasets
 - Instead of creating the whole list in memory, they generate items **one at a time** (lazily), which makes them more memory-efficient for large data sets
 - When we iterate over a **generator object**, it computes each value **on the fly** and remembers where it left off.
+---
 > Unlike list comprehensions which construct and store an entire list in memory, generator expressions create an iterable that yields values on demand, making them highly memory-efficient, especially when dealing with large datasets or infinite sequences

 > A list comprehension returns an iterable.
-It means that you can iterate over the result of a list comprehension again and again
+It means that we can iterate over the result of a list comprehension again and again

-However, a generator expression returns an iterator, specifically a lazy iterator.
-It becomes exhaused when we complete iterating over it
+### However, a generator expression returns an iterator, specifically a lazy iterator.
+### It becomes exhaused when we complete iterating over it
 ---
 ### Basic Syntax:
 ```Python